avtorgenii/Trading-Buddy/README.md

 - Track of your trades in Trade Journal

 # Setup
-Trading-Buddy comes with complete Dockerfile that should be used to build your image and deployed to VPS, personally I am using https://digitalocean.com.
+Trading-Buddy comes with complete Dockerfile that should be used to build your image and deployed to VPS, personally I am using https://digitalocean.com to host web-app.
 I am not providing a link to Image on dockerhub, as for now it requires IP address of VM to be able to send requests to itself from backend, so the image and ```.env``` file should be created by you

 Use